Best Triathlon Bikes for Beginners

 So now the moment you have all been waiting for.

 What is the best triathlon bike for beginners?

-I went with this entry level triathlon bike for a few reasons.
-First off, this Kestrel looks badass!
+I went with this entry-level triathlon bike for a few reasons.
+First off, this SAVADECK looks badass!

-Also we are looking for a good bike for a beginning triathlete and so price point has to come into play here.
+Also, we are looking for a good bike for a beginning triathlete and so the price point has to come into play here.
 And nothing is beating the Kestrel Talon in this market.

 It has all the key features you would want in a triathlon bike and only needs some aero wheels, which can be found at the higher end with Zipp wheels or Eagle wheels.
 Or you can go a more budget route with a pair of aero wheels that will still get the job done.

-Instead you should focus on getting the best entry level triathlon bike you can get, that also has room for growth.
+Instead, you should focus on getting the best entry-level triathlon bike you can get, which also has room for growth.
 The Kestrel Talon provides you with that option and it is why we proudly call it the best triathlon bike for beginners.

 Why you want a triathlon bike

 Before we dive into the specific entry-level triathlon bikes let’s talk about what you will gain by adding a tri bike to your race arsenal.

 Triathlon bikes are built to set you up better for the run.
 That is their main purpose.